argoproj/argo-cd/docs/getting_started/install.md

 ## Requirements

-Argo CD is a Kubernetes-native application, and must be installed into a K8s cluster in order to function properly.
+Argo CD is a Kubernetes-native application, and must be installed into a Kubernetes cluster in order to function properly.
 Regardless of which [installation type](#installation-types) or [installation methods](#installation-methods) you chose, you will need a target cluster running a supported version of Kubernetes, and you will need permissions to create resources in this cluster.

 Depending on which
 [installation type](#installation-types) you chose, the required permissions will vary.

-## TL;DR
+You need at least one cluster to install Argo CD, but you can later add other deployment targets that themselves do not need an Argo CD instance.

+## Quick installation for trying out Argo CD

+!!! warning
+    This installation method is only useful for demos and prototypes.

 If you are impatient and just want to give Argo CD a quick try, make sure that your current `kubectl` context is pointing to the cluster you want to install